HIPERFIT/hiperfit.github.com/_posts/2011-09-27-seminar-guest-and-reading-material.md

-So, we hope to see you all at these talks, but we also have reading material for you: The master students Michael Werk and Joakim Ahnfelt-Rønne have finished and defended their thesis about "Pricing composable contracts on the GP-GPU" last week.
+So, we hope to see you all at these talks, but we also have reading material for you: The master students Michael Werk and Joakim Ahnfelt-RÃ¸nne have finished and defended their thesis about "Pricing composable contracts on the GP-GPU" last week.
 They did a great job and obtained the highest grade.